naturalis/cl-provision/ansible/README.md

 # cl-provision

 # Ansible
-- Clone this repo (Ansbible folder) and test connections
+- Clone this repo (Ansible folder) and test connections
 ```bash
 ansible all -m ping
 ```